artmetla/DejaView/examples/README.md

-# Perfetto examples
+# DejaView examples

-This directory contains examples for integrating Perfetto into your projects.
+This directory contains examples for integrating DejaView into your projects.

-- Example applications using the [Perfetto SDK](sdk/README.md).
+- Example applications using the [DejaView SDK](sdk/README.md).
-- Example applications using the [Perfetto shared library](shared_lib/README.md).
+- Example applications using the [DejaView shared library](shared_lib/README.md).